Combat Farm Runoff Pollution & Soil Erosion in Illinois Water With a Water Treatment System

 Illinois Water Pollutants Have the Potential to Promote Thyroid Issues, Cancer, & Heart Issues

-Anyone who has long-term exposure to these elements can also develop thyroid problems.
+Anyone who has long-term exposure to these elements in Illinois water can also develop thyroid problems.
 The nitrates potentially cause developmental issues, cancer, and cardiovascular disease.
 If the water is contaminated with trihalomethanes (TTHMs), it can increase your risk of developing bladder cancer.

 In animal studies, scientists found that TTHMs were linked to kidney, liver, and intestinal issues as well.
 The same study found animals were more likely to have pregnancy complications like cardiovascular defects, low birth weight, miscarriage, and neural tube defects.